DinMo

 While countless segmentation possibilities exist, not all segments are necessarily usable in business tools.
 To activate segments and use them as audiences on platforms, several criteria must be met:

-Measurable Characteristics: It's crucial to maintain control over data and have a general understanding of the segment's composition.
+• Measurable Characteristics: It's crucial to maintain control over data and have a general understanding of the segment's composition.
 Segment evolutions should be measurable over time.

-Usable Segment: It's important to build a relevant segment according to the set goal and the platform used.
+• Usable Segment: It's important to build a relevant segment according to the set goal and the platform used.
 For example, targeting individuals over 50 years old on TikTok may not be relevant.
 Challenging segments also prompts a reassessment of current practices – are the right platforms used?
 Is the offer suitable for this particular segment?

-Differentiating Definition Criteria: The very purpose of segmentation is to address different targets differently.
+• Differentiating Definition Criteria: The very purpose of segmentation is to address different targets differently.
 Therefore, it's essential to ensure that individuals within a segment are similar but clearly distinct from individuals in another segment.

 Examples of Segmentation Methods

 Customer segmentation is traditionally divided into four categories.
 These categories are fairly classic, and several segments can be created within a single category.
-If you need inspiration for your customer segmentation, we've summarized the 10+ segments most often used by companies.
+If you need inspiration for your customer segmentation, we've summarised the 10+ segments most often used by companies.

-Sociodemographic Segmentation: This groups individuals of the same age, gender, socio-professional category, or "life stage."
+1. Sociodemographic Segmentation: This groups individuals of the same age, gender, socio-professional category, or "life stage."
 While not always available, this information enriches the customer base.
 A good practice for enhancing marketing campaigns is to add targeting conditions to segments.
 For example, you can target women in general, but a man searching for a gift by typing "Gift for a woman" will also be retargeted.

-Geographic Segmentation: This groups customers based on their location – home, workplace, second residence, etc.
+2. Geographic Segmentation: This groups customers based on their location – home, workplace, second residence, etc.

-Psychographic Segmentation: This groups individuals based on their interests and passions.
+3. Psychographic Segmentation: This groups individuals based on their interests and passions.
 Campaign performance depends on your understanding of customers, and platforms like Google, with their research data, visited sites, or YouTube-watched videos, can know their users well.

-Behavioral Segmentation: This groups customers based on their purchasing behavior (location, frequency, returns, etc.).
+4. Behavioral Segmentation: This groups customers based on their purchasing behavior (location, frequency, returns, etc.).
 This segmentation helps understand consumer motivations and develop more targeted marketing strategies.

 From these broad categories, several customer scoring and segmentation templates have emerged and are widely used across industries.

-RFM Segmentation: This segmentation aims to categorize individuals based on recency, frequency, and average basket amount of their purchases.
-It helps businesses identify customer value and implement more effective acquisition (lookalike), loyalty, and retention (personalization of content and offers) strategies.
-Attributes such as the recency of the last purchase, purchase frequency, total amount spent, average purchase value, and customer lifetime need to be collected or measured for this segmentation.
+5. RFM Segmentation: This segmentation aims to categorise individuals based on recency, frequency, and average basket amount of their purchases.
+It helps businesses identify customer value and implement more effective acquisition (lookalike), loyalty, and retention (personalisation of content and offers) strategies.

 Example of RFM segmentation

-Life Cycle Segmentation: This segmentation allows classification and addressing of different groups of individuals based on their stage in the customer journey: prospects, new customers, loyal customers, customers to be regained (having bought a lot but not recently), lost customers.
+• Life Cycle Segmentation: This segmentation allows classification and addressing of different groups of individuals based on their stage in the customer journey: prospects, new customers, loyal customers, customers to be regained (having bought a lot but not recently), lost customers.
 A customer's life cycle also begins before their first purchase, yet it's important to address prospects differently, depending on their level of maturity.
 This is why we strongly recommend implementing lead scoring and sub-segmenting this population to address each of them differently (preference, stage in the funnel, behavior, etc.).

 Step-by-Step Guide for Segmentation